-The numbers and percentages published are in line with the risk data reported in our consolidated annual account (reasonably assured).
+The numbers and percentages published are in line with the risk data reported in our consolidated annual accounts which are audited.

-Economic sector: the economic sectors published in this table are based on Customer type classification level 1 (column 1: consumer lending, financial institutions, governments, corporates and other).
+Economic sector: The economic sectors in this table are based on Customer type classification level 1 (column 1: consumer lending, financial institutions, governments, corporates and other).
 From this categorization, the corporates are further broken down in line with NAICS sector classifications level 1 (column 2).
-NAICS sectors that form a very small part of ING's total credit risk portfolio are grouped in 'other'.
+NAICS sectors that form a very small part of ING's total credit risk portfolio are grouped under 'other'.
 These sectors are Non-Bank Financial Institutions, Unknown, Civic, Religious & Social Organizations, Private Individuals, Commercial Banks, Lower Public Administration, Central Governments and Central Banks.

-The credit risk portfolio shows ING Bank's total outstandings (Lending, Pre-Settlement, Money Market and Investment activities) in the reporting year.
+The credit risk portfolio shows ING Bank's total outstandings (Lending, Pre-Settlement, Money Market and Investment activities) as of December 31, 2018.

 The credit risk portfolio per economic sector is based on customer types.
-On top of that the corporates are broken down based on NAICS classification.
-This approach differs slightly from the Risk concentration in the Annual Accounts, therefore leading to minor differences.
+The Corporates category includes sub-categories based on NAICS classification.
+This approach differs from the Risk concentration in the Annual Accounts.